NiamhFerns/NiamhFerns/README.md

 *Libraries:* Swing

-Robot wars game with my implementation of a parser and language interpreter for a custom language that is used to control the robots.
+Robot wars game with my implementation of a parser and language interpreter for a custom language that is used to control the robots for a [COMP261](https://www.wgtn.ac.nz/courses/comp/261/2023/offering?crn=18314) assignment.

 **Grade:** A (88%)